expo/expo/docs/pages/workflow/how-expo-works.md

 ## Opening Expo Apps Offline

-the Expo Go app will automatically cache the most recent version of every app it has opened.
-When you try to open an Expo app, it will always try and fetch the latest version, but if that fails for whatever reason (including being totally offline) then it will load the most recent cached version.
+Expo Go will automatically cache the most recent update of every project it has opened.
+When you try to open an Expo project, it will always try and fetch the latest update, but if that fails for whatever reason (including being totally offline) then it will load the most recent cached update.

 If you build a standalone app with Expo, that standalone binary will also ship with a "pre-cached" version of your JavaScript so that it can cold launch the very first time with no internet.
 Continue reading for more information about standalone apps.